saadtahir-dev/KeychainManager/README.md

-Sure!
-Below is a `README.md` file for your `KeychainManager` Swift package.
-You can copy this and use it in your GitHub repository.

----

 # KeychainManager

 **KeychainManager** is a Swift-based utility that simplifies interacting with the iOS Keychain to securely store, retrieve, update, and delete sensitive data.
 It supports both synchronous and asynchronous operations and is compatible with `Codable` types for easy serialization.